 Mayer returned to MacWorld in 2007, where Jobs referred to him as a tradition.
-"We've got a really special treat today -- we don't have a lot of traditions at Apple besides making great products," Jobs said in the keynote.
-"One of them is that John Mayer has helped us at every Macworld over the years."
-But Jobs didn't bring Mayer in solely because of his fame -- through the years, they developed a close friendship.
-And their relationship blossomed, but it wouldn't last.
+“We’ve got a really special treat today — we don’t have a lot of traditions at Apple besides making great products,” Jobs said in the keynote, according to Engadget.
+“One of them is that John Mayer has helped us at every Macworld over the years.”
+But Jobs didn’t bring Mayer in solely because of his fame — through the years, they developed a close friendship.
+And their relationship blossomed, but it wouldn’t last.

-"I didn't sing at the iPhone 3G launch -- that probably disappointed you, since people like to hear the songs that I write, which is why I'm going on tour," Mayer said in a commercial.
-"So you can hear my songs.
-BlackBerry is sponsoring it, since I really like the Bold."
+“I didn’t sing at the iPhone 3G launch — that probably disappointed you, since people like to hear the songs that I write, which is why I’m going on tour,” Mayer said in a commercial, according to Gizmodo.
+“So you can hear my songs.
+BlackBerry is sponsoring it, since I really like the Bold.”

-"John Mayer is one of the best guitar players who's ever lived, and I'm afraid he's just blowing it big time," Jobs said.
-"I think he's a really good kid underneath, but he's just been out of control."
+“John Mayer is one of the best guitar players who’s ever lived, and I’m afraid he’s just blowing it big time,” Jobs said in his autobiography.
+“I think he’s a really good kid underneath, but he’s just been out of control.”

 After Jobs died in 2011, Mayer took to his blog to mourn and share bits of his professional and private relationship with the Apple founder.

-"I first met Steve in 2003, over the phone, when I cold-called him to tell him I was a devout fan of all things Apple and would love to be involved in whatever way I could with the company," he said.
-"I remember the call extremely well; me on my hotel room bed, fidgeting and doodling and circuitously explaining that all I could really explain was that I wanted to have a relationship.
-I got nervous at one point and started second guessing myself and my intentions for calling, to which Steve replied 'Don't worry, I have a very good bullsh*t detector.'"
+“I first met Steve in 2003, over the phone, when I cold-called him to tell him I was a devout fan of all things Apple and would love to be involved in whatever way I could with the company,” he wrote on his personal blog, which was later taken down.
+“I remember the call extremely well; me on my hotel room bed, fidgeting and doodling and circuitously explaining that all I could really explain was that I wanted to have a relationship.
+I got nervous at one point and started second guessing myself and my intentions for calling, to which Steve replied ‘Don’t worry, I have a very good bullsh*t detector.’”